Lecturer and Postdoctoral Fellow

 Department: College of Arts and Sciences

 A pilot program by the Faculty of the College of Arts & Sciences, the New General Education Curriculum is composed of three conceptually related components: the Engagements, Literacies, and Disciplines.
-This role, in consort with the College Fellows, will serve as instructor of record in the Engagements: four 2-credit courses designed to foster intellectual sensibilities that are generally deployed across all realms of inquiry.
+Postdoctoral Fellows, in consort with the College Fellows, will serve as instructors of record in the Engagements: four 2-credit courses designed to foster intellectual sensibilities that are generally deployed across all realms of inquiry.
 These include: Aesthetic Engagement, Empirical & Scientific Engagement, Engaging Difference, and Ethical Engagement.

-Candidates will be responsible for developing one-two courses in one (or two) of the Engagement domains.
-For more information on the Engagements, visit: http://as.virginia.edu/general-education.
+Candidates will be responsible for developing one or two courses in one (or two) of the Engagement domains.
+For more information on the Engagements, visit: http://gened.as.virginia.edu.

-In years two and three candidates are expected to develop and teach four to six engagement courses (2-credit each) per academic year.
+In years two and three candidates will develop and teach six engagement courses (2-credits each) per academic year.

 Candidates will also be expected to pursue a vigorous research agenda grounded in the liberal arts and sciences.
 The candidate will be an active participant in the College Fellows - a cohort of faculty drawn from across the College and entrusted with crafting a unique and compelling first-year general education experience for A&S undergraduates.
 In addition, Postdoctoral Fellows will be expected to participate in (and possibly lead) College Fellows sponsored events such as lectures for the University community, symposia, and seminars regarding the Liberal Arts & Sciences at UVA.
-Administrative duties will include participation in select general education committees that relate to the implementation of the new curriculum; these duties will be assigned by the Associate Dean for Undergraduate Academic Programs.
+Administrative duties will include participation in select general education committees that relate to the implementation of the new curriculum; these duties will be assigned by the Co-Directors for the College Fellows.

-Three letters of recommendation including one from the Chair of your Ph.D. committee.
-Letters should be sent to Sarah Betzer at email@example.com.
+5. Three letters of recommendation including one from the Chair of your Ph.D. committee.
+Letters should be sent to Sarah Betzer and Chad Wellmon, Co-directors of the College Fellows at email@example.com.

 The University of Virginia is an equal opportunity and affirmative action employer.
 Women, minorities, veterans and persons with disabilities are encouraged to apply.